+How do people create status differences and maintain boundaries between groups?
+What are the social mechanisms of price setting in commercial markets?
+To what extent is the circulation of information and emotions different in social networks of various forms?
 How do new genres appear in music?
-What are the social mechanisms of price setting in commercial markets?
+What is the role of cultural capital in the recruitment practices of organisations?
 To what extent are the meanings of violence related to the severity?
 How are international beauty standards (re)produced?
 What is the role of emotions and culture in class room interactions?
 How do people develop a relationship with a place, and acquire a place-based identity?

 These are just some of the questions we ask about social life.
 Clearly, at the cultural sociology programme group we study a wide variety of social phenomena.
 Also, we use a broad array of data and research methods and techniques, such as observational data, network analysis, computer simulated modelling, various forms of interviewing, video-analysis, statistical modelling of very large N datasets, and Q-analysis.